-The CTVA major prepares students in academic and creative aspects of the media disciplines through study in one of seven options:
+The CTVA major prepares students in academic and creative aspects of the media disciplines through study in one of six options:

 Electronic Media Management Option: Operational and management aspects of independent, studio and network electronic media including business structures, personnel, budgets, advertising, sales, research and regulation of the media industries.
 A minor also is offered in this option.